BETALAB-team/NEST-UBEM-processing-tools/Padova/README.md

-# UBEM creation from ope datasets (Padova example)
+# UBEM creation from open datasets (Padova example)

 ### Model creation
 Inside the **Padova/PadovaSampleInputs.zip** archive, you can find the starting data to run the Padova project.
 The project needs four input files.